JonasonWu/TaskDiary/README.md

 ## Overview

 There are many tasks to do every day.
 In order to keep track of the tasks to do, we may use a text document or Post-its.
+With so many tasks that are done each day, it will become hard to keep track of the tasks that are completed and tasks that still need to be done.
 However, the general result is that the details of the task will be deleted or thrown away once the task is completed.
-With so many tasks that are done each day, it will become hard to keep track of the times that the specific tasks have been completed.

-Task Diary is a web application that attempts to keep track of every task that the user adds to the app, even after completion.
+Task Diary is a web application that attempts to keep it simple and easy to manage every task that the user adds to the app.
 Multiple timestamps will be added to each task to help the user recall the details of the task.
-The user could also optionally write a diary using the app with the assistance of a list of new objectives and completed tasks of the day.
+The user could also optionally write a diary using the app, assisted by a list of completed tasks and new tasks to do.

 ## Data Model